 She picks high-profile fights and she does the committee grind.
 The combination is rarer than it looks.

-The political fights are one thing.
+The political fights are one story.
 The personal danger is another.

 On January 6 itself, AOC was in her office in the Cannon Building.
-She hid in her bathroom, heard someone banging on the door demanding "Where is she?"
-During an emotional Instagram Live weeks later, she revealed she's a survivor of sexual assault — and that past trauma flooded back as she hid, fearing not just death but violation.
+She hid in her bathroom.
+She heard someone banging on the door demanding "Where is she?"
+In an emotional Instagram Live weeks later, she disclosed she's a survivor of sexual assault — and that the trauma flooded back as she hid, fearing not just death but violation.

+The political saturation runs alongside the physical threat.
 Fox News mentioned her name 3,181 times in a single six-week stretch in 2019 — 75 times per day.
-Host Stuart Varney admitted: "We have an AOC segment every single day almost every single hour" because "she is good for our ratings."
-AOC called the network "AOC TMZ."
+Host Stuart Varney admitted on air: "We have an AOC segment every single day almost every single hour" because "she is good for our ratings."
+She calls the network "AOC TMZ."

-The threats and the mockery reveal what it actually costs to be a counterphobic Six in public life.
-The courage isn't fearlessness.
-It's choosing to act while knowing — in specific, documented, daily detail — exactly what you're risking.
+None of it stops her.
+That's the part that matters.
+The courage isn't the absence of fear.
+It's the decision to act while knowing — in specific, documented, daily detail — exactly what you're risking.

 Criticism from the Left